Deji Olatoye: Baltimore Ravens

 Olatoye was signed as an undrafted free agent by the Baltimore Ravens after the 2014 NFL draft on May 12.
 He was waived on August 25 and signed to the practice squad.
 He was released on September 3.

 Kansas City Chiefs

-On October 8, 2014, the Kansas City Chiefs signed him to the practice squad after Phillip Gaines and Chris Owens suffered injuries.
+On October 8, 2014, the Kansas City Chiefs signed Olatoye to their practice squad after Phillip Gaines and Chris Owens suffered injuries.
 On December 30, he was re-signed by the Chiefs to a reserve/futures contract.
-On September 5, 2015, he was waived by the Chiefs and was re-signed to the practice squad.
-He was cut from the practice squad on September 8, 2015.
+On September 5, 2015, Olatoye was waived by the Chiefs and was re-signed to the practice squad.
+He was cut from the practice squad on September 8.

 Dallas Cowboys

 On September 9, 2015, Olatoye was signed to the Dallas Cowboys' practice squad.
 After releasing defensive back Corey White, the Cowboys promoted him to the active roster on November 18.
 His first start came in the fifteenth game of the season against the Buffalo Bills in place of an injured Morris Claiborne.
 He registered five tackles, one pass defensed and an interception.

 In 2016, Olatoye was used at cornerback and safety during training camp.
 He was having a solid preseason until the last game against the Houston Texans, when he struggled after being targeted by the opposing quarterbacks.
 On September 3, he was released after being passed on the depth chart by Dax Swanson.